aosabook/500lines/functionalDB/chapter.md

          (set))) ; return it as set
 ````

-In our example, the result of this step is a set that holds the value *1*.
+In our example, the result of this step is a set that holds the value *1* (which is the entity Id of USA).

 We now have to remove the items that didn’t pass all of the conditions: